Progress Chapter 155: Feel The Noize

 The Chapter 155: Feel The Noize was a professional wrestling event produced by Progress Wrestling.
 It took place on 9 September 2023, in Birmingham, England at the O2 Academy Birmingham.

+Eight matches were contested at the event.
+In the main event, Ricky Knight Jr. defeated Yoshiki Inamura to retain the Progress Atlas Championship.

 Production

 Storylines

 The event included matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by Progress' creative writers, while storylines were produced on Progress' events airing on the Demand PROGRESS streaming service.

 Event

 The event started with the sinlges confrontation between Kid Lykos and Dan Moloney, solded with the victory of the latter via disqualification.
 Next up, Rhio picked up a victory over Renee Michelle in another singles bout.
 The third bout saw Bullit outmatching Kid Lykos II.
 Until the main event, the pay-per-view only featured non-title singles bouts.
 In the fourth match, Man Like DeReiss defeated Mark Haskins.
 Next up, Lizzy Evo defeated Session Moth Martina.
 In the semi main event, PROGRESS World Champion Spike Trivet picked up a victory over Luke Jacobs via disqualification in a non-title bout.

 In the main event, Ricky Knight Jr. defeated Yoshiki Inamura to secure the fourth consecutive defense of the Progress Atlas Championship in that respective reign.